minjunnkim/hft_analysis/README.md

 # High-Frequency Trading Data Analysis and Predictive Modeling

 ## Project Overview
 This project involves analyzing high-frequency trading data to identify patterns, anomalies, and insights.
 The analysis includes data preprocessing, exploratory data analysis (EDA), model training, impact analysis, and visualization.
 The project leverages Python libraries such as Pandas, Matplotlib, Seaborn, and Scikit-learn.
+Note that data from the AlphaVantage API is VERY unreliable, and as seen in the AAPL example in prediction.ipynb.
+This is just an example of a usage of such prediction function.

 ## Data Preprocessing
 ### Steps